How To Open A German Bank Account: What Are My Choices?

 Which bank should I go with?

 Well, that depends on a few criteria.
 What is important to you as a customer?
-Look out for the follow-up posts next week which will go into more detail on the various factors to consider, and will give you some clearer answers to this question.
+Check out the follow-up posts which will go into more detail on the various factors to consider, and will give you some clearer answers to this question.